-This is certainly a unique fact in the history of religions, and it would seem that no other example can be quoted in the annals of humanity ; for if we take two of the best known, Christianity and Mohammedanism, we find that both have been propagated in the opposite manner.
+This is certainly a unique fact in the history of religions, and it would seem that no other example can be quoted in the annals of humanity; for if we take two of the best known, Christianity and Mohammedanism. we find that both have been propagated in the opposite manner.
 Christianity, which sprang from an obscure corner of Judea, was spread by missions and preaching over the Greco-Roman world, which it soon subjugated.
 Through its apostles it conquered by degrees the barbarians in different parts of Europe, and at the present day it is still through its missicnaries that it seeks to carry its benefits to the uttermost parts of the globe, and more especially to China.
-But the nations were never converted, nor was their Christianity strengthened by returning to the spot from whence Christianity had issued; even the crusades, admirable as they were, did not attempt this object ; and Europe did not free the Holy Sepulchre from the Saracens in order to learn more about the faith it professed.
+But the nations were never converted, nor was their Christianity strengthened by returning to the spot from whence Christianity had issued; even the crusades, admirable as they were, did not attempt this object : and Europe did not free the Holy Sepulchre from the Saracens in order to learn more about the faith it professed.
 As for Mohammedanism, it was propagated like the Christian faith, far from the place of its birth.
 It spread rapidly and extensively, but the nations converted by force and by the sword never came, to receive its tenets, to the place where the prophet was born.
 The pilgrimage to Mecca was always an act of piety, never a religious teaching.

 The Chinese, therefore, retain this kind of privilege, and the manner in which they appropriated Buddhism to themselves is not the least of their peculiarities.

-themselves is not the first of the first chinese pilgrim who wrote down his travels The first Chinese pilgrim who wrote down his travels in India was Chintao an.
-He travelled at the beginning of the fourth century, that is about eighty years before of the fourth century, that is about eighty years before Fa-Hian.
-His book, entitled Description of the Western Countries, is probably lost, or at least it has not yet been Countries, is probably lost, or at least it has not yet been discovered in the convents, where it possibly remains discovered in the convents, where it possibly remains of it made in encyclopedias of biographies published of it made in encyclopedias of biographies published some centuries later.
-The extent of the work is unknown, but Stanislas Julien seems to think its loss is much to be
+The first Chinese pilgrim who wrote down his travels in India was Chi-tao-'an.
+He travelled at the beginning of the fourth century, that is about eighty years before Fa-Hian.
+His book, entitled Description of the Western Countries, is probably lost, or at least it has not yet been discovered in the convents, where it possibly remains concealed.
+It is only known by the very brief mention of it made in encyclopedias of biographies published some centuries later.
+The extent of the work is unknown, but Stanislas Julien seems to think its loss is much to be regretted.

 The second journey recorded is that of Fa-Hian.
-His regretted.
-The second Johns reached us, is famous under the name narrative, which has reached us, is famous under the name narrative, which the Kingdoms of the Buddha.2 It was of Recollections of the or neconcentrons when, some fifty years ago, Abel a real revelation Klaproth and Landresse, brought out Rémusat aided by Klaproth and Landresse, brought out nemusat. and of gave the first idea of this narrative. a translation with this was, it threw a ray of light, and, nowever limit details it contained, it was at once seen, notwithstanding its omissions and defects, what resources such documents afforded.
-Fa-Hian had travelled fifteen years in India, from the year 399 to the year 414.
+His narrative, which has reached us, is famous under the name of Recollections of the Kingdom's of the Buddha.
+It was a real revelation when, some fifty years ago.
+Abel Rémusat. aided by Klaproth and Landresse, brought out a translation which gave the first idea of this narrative.
+However limited this was, it threw a ray of light, and, thanks to the details it contained, it was at once seen. notwithstanding its omissions and defects, what resources such documents afforded.
+Fa-Hian had travelled fifteen ycars in India. from the year 399 to the year 414.
 But he had only travelled over thirty kingdoms, and his intelligence did not equal his courage.
 His short narrative is obscure by reason of its conciseness.
-The notes that Abel Rémusat, Klaproth, and Landresse added were not sufficient to render it perfectly intelligible.
-However, it was already a great work to have taken the glorious initiative, and this first discovery promised many others more fruitful and more complete.
+The notes that Abel Rémusat Klaproth, and Landresse added were not sufficient to render it perfectly intelligible.
+However, it was already a great work to have taken ths glorious initiative, and this first discovery promised many others more fruitful and more complete.